 What is Posted

-The initial pieces posted introduce Lucile and set the context.
-Though the Notebook is in date order, I have made selections from various time periods to show the range of her concerns.
+The pieces posted introduce Lucile and set the context.
+Though the Notebook is in date order, I have organized the ones I have included by topic which necessarily combines pieces from various time periods to show the range of her concerns.

 I have also posted my own observations and interpretations about the selections.
 These are titled Context, Comments, Background, preceded by my initials (LF), or Summary.